 - It allows for easy token implementation by developers.

 - Enhances liquidity of ERC20 tokens.

 - ERC20 standard ensures that the transactions are risk-free.

 - The protocol streamlines the entire process of creating tokens on the Ethereum blockchain.

 - Reduces risk of breaking smart contracts.

-- Reduced difficulty of understanding each type of token implementation.
+- Reduced difficulty in understanding each type of token implementation.

 How to buy and store ERC20 Tokens

-ERC20 tokens can be bought or traded on a majority of crypto exchanges, including Binance and Coinbase.
-To store these tokens, you’ll need an ERC-20 compatible crypto wallet.
-There are numerous wallets, both hardware and online wallets, including; MetaMask, Trezor, Ledger, Sugi, BitBox, etc.
+ERC20 tokens can be bought or traded on most crypto exchanges, including Binance and Coinbase.
+To store these tokens, you’ll need an ERC-20-compatible crypto wallet.
+There are numerous hardware and online wallets, including; MetaMask, Trezor, Ledger, BitBox, etc.

-Unlike cryptos such as Litecoin and Bitcoin, ERC20 tokens don’t have their own blockchain and only attract utility in their respective Daaps.
+Unlike Litecoin and Bitcoin, ERC20 tokens don’t have their blockchain and only attract utility in their respective Daaps.
 Therefore, you may want to be cautious when investing in any token, especially ICOs, as there is a high possibility of an exit scam that can leave you counting losses.